-Learning to meal plan is hard work.
+Learning how meal planning can help you with your weight loss goals can be hard work.
 It’s a challenge, and what might work for me or someone else might not work for you.

 - You are more likely to stick with your weight loss goals.